 Even without the excessive camber often added by enthusiasts, the shoulder design keeps lateral grip up as the tire "sets" in cornering and keeps the grip level consistent and predictable, especially during the odd errant steering input mid-corner, a reasonable expectation in powerful cars driven on typically irregular road surfaces.
 The "poster child" for all these handling issues is the 911.
 The 911, historically a car that punishes ham-fisted drivers with gobs of fence-bashing trailing throttle over steer, is f extremely drivable on ADVAN ADOS's, with the tire taking full advantage of the Porsche's modern chassis design.

 Amateurs can drive quickly on this tire without nasty surprises.
 Available sizes reveal Yokohama's strategy for the Yokohama ADVAN Neova ADOS.

 31 sizes are available, from tuner 205/50R15 86V to super car 295/30R10 100W for the well-heeled.
 There's no downward reach into mainline sedans, or poser "donk," "box" or "bubble" applications in outrageous diameters.
 On the tire wall, the ADOS has a contemporary scalloped look that should show very well and on the street, Yokohama can expect the enthusiast press and \word-of-mouth/Facebook/Twitter etc. to do some "pre-selling" of the tire for the dealer network.

-In Canada, a fall rollout for a performance tire seems odd, but Yokohama is a global company and with instant global communication, it's a good thing that Canada gets the product without delay ... in fact the tire should be available as you read this.
+In Canada, a fall rollout for a performance tire seems odd, but Yokohama is a global company and with instant global communication, it's a good thing that Canada gets the product without delay... in fact its available (and other brand name tires) in our shop.